Jerga99/nft-marketplace-template/README.md

 * [Ganache](https://trufflesuite.com/ganache/) - private Blockchain, to run application localy

 ## To run the app
+1. run `npm install` to install dependencies

-1. In the root folder of the application create a `.env.development` file with following content:
+2. In the root folder of the application create a `.env.development` file with following content:

 ```
 NEXT_PUBLIC_NETWORK_ID=5777